-- If they are tardy, but no more than 10 minutes late, they will be marked with an unexcused tardy and given 1 attendance point. - If they are more than 10 minutes tardy, they will be marked with an unexcused absence and given 3 attendance points. - A student will fail to complete LEAD if they accumulate 12 attendance points.
+- If a student is tardy after 5 minutes, they will be marked with an unexcused tardy and given 1 attendance points. - If they are more than 15 minutes late, they will be marked with an unexcused absence and given 3 attendance points. - A student will fail to complete LEAD if they accumulate 12 attendance points.

-When a student accumulates 9 points, a conference will be scheduled between them, the LEAD Advisor, and the LEAD Coordinators.
+When a student accumulates 9 points, a conference will be scheduled between them, the LEAD Program, and the LEAD Coordinators.

 Absences and tardies can be excused only by Andrea Stuiber (astuiber@imsa.edu), the LEAD Program Coordinator.
 Please inform your facilitators and Andrea Stuiber in a timely manner before the module if you will need an excused absence or excused tardy.

-Examples of excusable absences or tardies include: sports, illness, death in the family, religious holidays, school-sponsored activities, medical appointments and family emergencies.
-Examples of inexcusable absences include: attendance in-halls, study hours, clubs, and Residential Life programming.
+Examples of excusable absences or tardies include: sports competitions, illness, death in the family, religious holidays, school-sponsored activities, medical appointments and family emergencies.

+Examples of inexcusable absences include: attendance restricted study hours, clubs, co-curriculars, sports practices and Residential Life programming.